 “If you’s could run away, right now, would’ya?”

 She looked over at me with a raised eyebrow and nodded almost as if she couldn’t believe her own answer and I wanted to know more.

 She gazed out at my tree-line and her eyes took on a far-away look as she breathed out simply, “Home…”

 I gazed at her like she was touched in the mind.
 Her home was precisely the place she needed to run from, and she wanted to go back?

-She watched my face as I considered her incredulously and began to laugh.
+She studied my face as I considered her and began to laugh.
 I loved the sound of it and worried that I may never hear it again.